 How do I buy a stall

-Traders are allowed to sell their stalls but it is essential that approval of the department is obtained BEFORE any transactions take place.
+Traders are allowed to transfer their stalls but it is essential that approval from the Markets department is obtained BEFORE this takes place.

-Sales can be refused if the purchasers intended business conflicts with the existing guidelines.
+Transfer of a licence can be refused if the proposed intended business conflicts with the existing guidelines.
 For example if the purchaser intends to sell hot foods this is a strictly controlled line or if they intend to sell a line in close proximity to an existing trader selling the same line.

 Stalls are sold on an individual day's trading basis, that is to say that a stall can be sold for trading on Tuesdays ONLY, there is no automatic right to use the stall on Fridays or Saturdays.

-A passport must be seen along with proof of the traders address such as bank statements and gas/electric/water/telephone bills.
+A passport must be seen along with proof of the traders address such as bank statements and no more than 3 months old.

 Public Liability Insurance